intel/neural-compressor/examples/tensorflow/nlp/transformer_lt/quantization/ptq/README.md

 Step-by-Step
 ============

 This document is used to list steps of reproducing TensorFlow Intel® Neural Compressor tuning zoo result of Transformer-LT.
+This example can run on Intel CPUs and GPUs.

 ## Prerequisite